 The Company also has outstanding a warrant to purchase 219,334 shares of Common Stock, exercisable through the earlier of the closing of a firmly underwritten public offering by the Company with proceeds exceeding \$5,000,000 or May 14, 2002, at an exercise price of \$6.00 per share, which price is subject to adjustment to prevent dilution.
 The exercise is also subject to a fair market value adjustment to make the price paid by the warrant holder equivalent to the price paid by certain independent third-party purchasers.
-For purposes of this adjustment, an independent third-party purchaser is any party who purchases shares of the Company's Common Stock for not less than \$250,000, who was not a shareholder of the Company on May 1, 1992, and who is not an affiliate, officer or director of the Company.
+For purposes of this adjustment, an independent third-party purchaser is any party who purchases shares of the Company's Common Stock for not less than \$250,000, who was not a shareholder of the Company.
 The Company has agreed to register the shares underlying this warrant under certain circumstances.
 See "Registration Rights."